readytensor/rt-agentic-ai-cert-week7/README.md

 This repository contains lesson materials, code examples, and evaluation scripts for **Week 7** of the [Agentic AI Developer Certification Program](https://app.readytensor.ai/publications/HrJ0xWtLzLNt) by Ready Tensor.
 This week is all about **evaluating agentic systems** — how to measure performance, diagnose behavior, and build trust in AI that thinks and acts.

 ⚠️ Note: Code examples for Lessons 4, 5, and 6 will be added soon.
-We’re actively finalizing the evaluation scripts and datasets to ensure clarity, reproducibility, and alignment with the lesson content.
+We’re actively finalizing the evaluation scripts and datasets to ensure clarity and alignment with the lesson content.
 Stay tuned — updates coming shortly!

 ---